 The acquisition and use of power is a natural process within organizations.
-French and Raven (1959) have defined five sources of power: three are derived from organizational sources whilst the other two are derived from personal sources.
-Reward, coercive and legitimate powers are the three power bases that are derived from positions within the organization.
-Expert and referent power sources are personal power sources.
+French and Raven (1959) have defined five sources of power: three are organizational sources whilst the other two are personal.
+Reward, coercive and legitimate powers are the three power bases derived from positions within the organization.
+Expert and referent power are personal power sources.